Jieyab89/OSINT-Cheat-sheet/README.md

 - Encrypt your network traffic, message and disk
 - Beware about attachments such as docx, xlsm or macro documents (Check macros don't immediately press enable, check properties file to do strict mode)
 - Beware about malicious script like programm lang always check will you run it e.g review, code and community usage (like plugin, library, github source code, extension browser, extension code editor or other things) beware with code with obfuscate (dont trust it)
-- Do a active on each platform example like post, follow, following to avoid bot detection or blocked by user (target)
+- Do a active on each platform example like post, follow, following to avoid bot account detection or blocked by user (target) presistence your OPSEC
 - If tools are paid try on with demo trial version with sock (fake) account, many on this resouces there is a paid so i suggest to try demo first.
 If there is a payment such as using crypto, try to track the transaction using Arkham or similar.
 If it is non-crypto, make sure there is a clear contact us, support, and email.
 Do not rush to pay.
 If you want to pay and are forced to, find the cheapest version and pay using a virtual account or third-party service to make the transaction

 # See Jieyab Wiki pages